saraiva/r-shiny-fair-risk/README.md

 The application is written to be reactive, therefore values will update dynamically as other values are changed.

+A demo version of the application can be viewed at SinyApps.io: https://jconnors.shinyapps.io/r-shiny-fair-risk-github/
+ Note: this is posted under the free tier so excessive use with result in the application becoming inaccessible.

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)